Ahli/Galaxy-Observer-UI/tools/observerUiSettingsEditor/project/installer/content/ReadMe.txt

 		<Shortcut val="#Hotkey - Toggle Talents"/>
 	</Frame>

 Furthermore, you should define a default value and a description for your settings and hotkeys.
-These information are not required, but help the user.
+This information is not required, but helps the user.